-Further data on registered providers will be provided by the regulators as at 8 January 2020.
-And information is being gathered from new registered providers on whether or not they are eligible for zero rating.
-This will be used to refine the predicted number of levy-payers for 2020 and may result in slight changes to the levy amounts.
+Further data on registered providers will be provided by the regulators as at 8 January 2021.
+Information is also being gathered from new registered providers on whether or not they are eligible for zero rating.
+This will be used to refine the predicted number of levy-payers for 2021 and may result in slight changes to the individual levy amounts.